 The Washington Monthly is looking for a talented journalist to be its newest editor.

 Since 1969, the Monthly has been a leading voice in liberal policy circles.
 (New York Times op-ed columnist David Leonhardt recommended it as the policy magazine to subscribe to.)
 Our staffers routinely appear on national and international radio stations, like NPR, Sirius XM, and the BBC.
 And the unique editor position has long been known as a training ground for successful journalists.
-Past editors include James Fallows (The Atlantic), Nicholas Confessore (New York Times), Benjamin Wallace-Wells (The New Yorker), Gilad Edelman (Wired), and Haley Sweetland Edwards (Time).
+Past editors include James Fallows (The Atlantic), Nicholas Confessore (New York Times), Benjamin Wallace-Wells (The New Yorker), Michelle Cottle (New York Times), and Eric Cortellessa(TIME).
 We’re a small publication that routinely punches above its weight, and we do so by recruiting and developing world-class talent.,